UPDATED: 8 a.m. ET, March 6, 2022

-The historic “Selma to Montgomery marches,” with the first of the three protest marches known as “Bloody Sunday,” took place 56 years ago today and highlighted a turbulent time of the Civil Rights Movement of the 1960s.
-The Student Nonviolent Coordinating Committee (SNCC) led voter registration drives in the small town of Selma, Alabama, with the intent of combating white resistance toward African Americans gaining rights to vote in elections.
+The historic “Selma to Montgomery marches,” the first of the three protest marches known as “Bloody Sunday,” took place 58 years ago Tuesday and highlighted a turbulent time of the Civil Rights Movement of the 1960s.
+The Student Nonviolent Coordinating Committee (SNCC) led voter registration drives in the small town of Selma, Alabama, with the intent of combating white resistance toward African Americans gaining the right to vote in elections.

-This year’s anniversary marks the first time in the march’s history that it will take place without several of its founding organizers.
+This year’s anniversary marks the third time in the march’s history that it will take place without several of its founding organizers.
 That includes the legendary John Lewis, the Rev. Joseph Lowery, the Rev. C.T.
 Vivian and attorney Bruce Boynton.
-All four of those civil rights icons died last year.
+All four of those civil rights icons died in 2020.

-On March 7th, more than 600 hundred marchers led by the SNCC and SCLC gathered in Selma to march in solidarity.
+On March 7 of that year, more than 600 hundred marchers led by the SNCC and SCLC gathered in Selma to march in solidarity.
 Coupled with the original aim of the protest, marchers also wanted to call attention to the denial of their voting rights.
 With the 1964 Civil Rights Act passing, King and other leaders hoped the gathering would speed along the opportunity for fairness.

 Led by the late Georgia congressman John Lewis (then-chairman of the SNCC) and Rev. Hosea Williams of the SCLC, the marchers were undeterred until they reached the Edmund Pettus Bridge that crosses the Alabama River heading into Montgomery.